angeal185/sicarii/README.md

 # Sync
 - [Back to index](#documentation)

-the sync object is is used to control and syncronize events between master/server
+the sync object is is used to control and synchronize events between master/server

 * sync is optionally responsible for all tasks related to the cluster module
 * sync will automatically handle spawning of new worker threads